reyn.yaml

 • Reads are broad.
 The process can read most of the filesystem.
 System-path enumeration for dylib loading works without enumeration in policy.

-• read_deny_paths is defense-in-depth.
-Carves out sensitive locations from the broad read surface where the backend can express a deny-after-allow rule.
+• deny_read_paths/deny_write_paths are defense-in-depth, opt-in.
+Carve out sensitive locations from the broad read/write surface where the backend can express a deny-after-allow rule; empty (nothing carved out) by default.

 Per-backend behavior